On Generalization and Regularization via Wasserstein Distributionally Robust Optimization: Wasserstein Distributionally Robust Optimization Model

-and call it type-$p$ Wasserstein ball throughout this paper.
-In the remainder of this paper, we will show that the distributionally robust optimization problem \eqref{eq-main02} with the above definition of Wasserstein ball, i.e.
+In the remainder of this paper, we first demonstrate that the DRO problem \eqref{eq-main02}, using the above definition of the Wasserstein ball:

-can enjoy generalization guarantees for a general measure $\rho^F$ and any type-$p$ Wasserstein ball.
-Thereafter, we will shed light on this general guarantee by drawing the connection between the distributionally robust optimization model \eqref{eq-main05} and the classical regularization scheme in Section \ref{reg}.
+can achieve generalization guarantees for any measure $\rho$ and type-$p$ Wasserstein ball.
+We then elucidate this guarantee for the widely used affine decision rules by exploring the connection between the optimization model \eqref{eq-main05} and the classical regularization scheme in Section \ref{reg}.
+This framework covers various problem types, including: \begin{itemize} \item {\bf Classification}:

-We first highlight in the next section the generality of the model \eqref{eq-main05} to accommodate a wide array of measures $\rho^F$ arising from machine learning and operations research applications.